IBM/augment-watson-services-to-whatsapp/wiki.md

 # Long Title

-Build a WhatsApp bot to get predictions from a Machine Learning model deployed on IBM Watson Machine Learning
+Build a framework that connects WhatsApp to any Watson service on IBM Cloud providing the AI capabilities to the customers.

 # Author